-- My fiance and I jointly own a investment property.
+- My fiance and myself have equal shares in a buy to let.
 I am a top rate tax payer.
-Preferably I wish to complete a transfer of equity to her sole name in order mitigate tax on rental income.
-Assuming Nationwide Building Society are fine with this the legal fees are not prohibitive.
-What are the implications when we sell?
+Ideally I would like to complete a transfer of equity to her sole name to reduce our tax on the letting income.
+If Nationwide Building Society are fine with this the legal fees are not prohibitive.
+What are the implications when we dispose of the property?
 Would my GGT relief be lost.

-Information that may be required from your conveyancing solicitor could ask in relation to your Nationwide Building Society Transfer of Equity
+Information that may be required from your lawyer could ask in relation to your Nationwide Building Society Transfer of Equity

 Please confirm whether this Transfer of Equity is part of any Matrimonial Proceedings?
 If so, please provide the name, address, telephone number and reference of the Matrimonial Solicitor instructed to act, along with a copy of the sealed Consent or Court Order?

-Information to consider in further to the above Nationwide Building Society transfer of equity information :
+Caveats to be read in conjunction with the above Nationwide Building Society transfer of equity Advice :

 Tax and Legal

-There may be various tax and legal implications when transferring equity for your property.
+There are numerous potential tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Nationwide Building Society conveyancing panel and accountant before transferring equity.

 Transfer of Equity Conveyancing for Leasehold premises

-Should the tenure of your property be leasehold, provisions in the lease may require that you obtain the consent of the landlord.
-If such conditions are not strictly observed you may be in breach of your covenants under the lease.
-This could trigger the freeholder taking enforcement action against you.
+Should the tenure of your property be leasehold, provisions in the lease may have a requirement for notices to be served and that you have a license to do so from the landlord.
+If such conditions are not strictly observed you may be in violation of your covenants under the lease.
+This could potentially result in the freeholder taking enforcement action against you.

 what they have loaned to you.
 The Insolvency Act Indemnity Insurance policy only protects

 lenders such as Nationwide Building Society or future buyers from you.
 If there is no mortgage and the outgoing owner is made bankrupt, there is a risk to you that you could lose your home if the transfer is set aside.
-The cost of the Insolvency Act Indemnity Insurance policy varies based on the market value of the property at the time of completion of the transfer of equity transaction.
+The cost of the Insolvency Act Indemnity Insurance policy varies based on the valuation of the property at the time of completion of the transfer of equity conveyancing.